Recruitment for Charities and NGO's

 The work is too important to get the hire wrong.

-The issues your organisation works on matter.
-The people you hire to influence them need to be exceptional.
+The issues your organisation works on are real and the people you appoint to influence them need to be exceptional.
+Not adequate.
+Not almost right.
+Exceptional.

 The hiring problem charities know too well